What We Do

 IF YOU ARE NO LONGER ESCROWED PLEASE CALL THE TAX COLLECTOR OFFICE (203-594-3064) TO REQUEST A BILL.

-You must notify the Motor Vehicle Department and the Assessor's Office within 48 hours when you have a change of address.
+You must notify the Connecticut Motor Vehicle Department and the Assessor's Office within 48 hours when you have a change of address.

-If you no longer own your vehicle, you must cancel your registration, return your plates to the nearest DMV office, and obtain a plate receipt.
-Send a a copy of that plate receipt to the Assessor's Office.
+If you no longer own your vehicle, you must cancel your registration, return your plates to the nearest CT DMV office, and obtain a plate receipt.
+Send a copy of that plate receipt to the Assessor's Office.